 Why is There a Red Light On My Motherboard?

-After the computer is switched on, the red light will always be visible, but it will almost always fail to start, enter the bios, and display any content just on the monitor.
+After the computer is switched on, the red light will always be visible, but it will almost always fail to start, enter the bios, or display any content other than the monitor.
 When the red light is flashing, there is a problem with the motherboard.
-In some instances, motherboard makers add labels upon that board to describe what’s going on.
+In some instances, motherboard makers add labels to that board to describe what’s going on.

 Why is There a Red Light on My Motherboard?